cheerful/freckle-apidocs/content/project_groups.md

 ## Delete a Project Group

-When a Project Project Group is deleted, the projects in the project_group **are not** deleted.
-Instead, they are not associated with any project project_group.
+When a Project Group is deleted, the Project in the Project Group **are not** deleted.
+Instead, they are not associated with any project Project Group.

 ~~~
 DELETE /project_groups/:id/